 If a printer is being used in an environment where stopping unauthorised people accessing cards and printer ribbons is paramount.
 Ribbons contain sensitive data and the 51 secure GDPR reduces the risk of a data breach significantly.
 It also comes with a secure Kensington Lock which ensures the machine itself can’t go on a walkabout with a light-handed thief too.

 Want a better the quality of your ID cards in 2020?
 The Matica range of retransfer printers is up to the job.
-Rather than direct-to-card machines – that all leave a small white border around a card – the XID8300 provides excellent over-the-edge covering, resulting in a classy looking card.
+Rather than direct-to-card machines – that all leave a small white border around a card – the XID8100 provides excellent over-the-edge covering, resulting in a classy looking card.

 Other options include in-line lamination, a dual-sided printing add-on and a host of magnetic chip and encoding options.
 Because it’s a modular unit, it’s extremely simple to upgrade down the line too, should the needs of your business or organisation change.